Lakeland Regional Health has been a part of the Lakeland community for over 100 years.

 The Jack and Tina Harrell Family Institute for Advanced Cardiovascular Medicine provides patients and families with advanced treatments across the entire continuum of care.
 Minimally invasive and leading-edge surgery and post-surgical recovery and rehabilitation ensure the very best outcomes and safest care to our patients.
 Our Harrell Heart Center, Chest Pain Center and Comprehensive Stroke Center perform timely, life-saving care for those affected by heart disease.
 Providing personalized and preventive cardiovascular care for those with heart failure and focusing on treating heart disease in women allows us to provide customized treatment to the members of our community.

 The Institute for Metabolic and Bariatric Surgery and Medicine is a unique collaboration among community providers.
 Bariatric Surgeons see patients at the Grasslands Campus, and procedures are performed at Lakeland Regional Health Medical Center.
 The Institute for Metabolic and Bariatric Surgery and Medicine offers a full range of surgical weight loss procedures, such as Gastric Bypass and Sleeve Gastrectomy, as well as non-surgical weight-loss options such as medical injections and nutritional counseling.

-Lakeland Regional Health has long offered exceptional care to patients with a variety of behavioral health conditions, and the new Center for Behavioral Health & Wellness will allow us to expand our care to meet the ever-growing behavioral health needs of those in our community.
+Lakeland Regional Health has long offered exceptional care to patients with a variety of behavioral health conditions, and the Harrell Family Center for Behavioral Wellness allows us to expand our care to meet the ever-growing behavioral health needs of those in our community.

-The free-standing, 96-bed facilities are designed to promote the therapeutic and healing properties of natural light and other visual aspects of the patient environment to reduce stress and encourage healing.
-In addition, the facility design includes secure outdoor space for patients and families, which is scientifically shown to contribute to better outcomes.
+The free-standing, 96-bed facility promotes the therapeutic and healing properties of natural light and other visual aspects of the patient environment to reduce stress and encourage healing.
+In addition, the facility includes secure outdoor space for patients and families, which is scientifically shown to contribute to better outcomes.